◷ Reading Time: 16 minutes

-This is a sample for the car insurance industry that calculates the premium of a car based on Auto and Base premium components.
-The business rules are for risk classification and calculation of the premium of a car.
+This sample project is for the Car Insurance industry and calculates the premium of a car based on Auto and Base premium components.
+The business rules are for risk classification and calculation of the insurance premium.

 Decision Model

-The decision graph automatically resolves the dependencies between different logic implementations (i.e. decision table, natural language, etc.)
+The main Car Premium.xml decision graph automatically resolves the dependencies between different logic implementations (i.e. decision table, natural language, etc.).

 Decision Flow